Softnet-Free/softnet-java/docs/service-group.md

 	boolean isRemoved();
 }
 ```
 The first method, <span class="method">getId</span>, returns the service ID of the service.
 It is mostly used by Softnet internally.
 If the service group is single-service, this method always returns 0.
 The <span class="method">getHostname</span> method returns the service’s hostname.
 The <span class="method">getVersion</span> method returns the version of the service.
-It has already been discussed in chapter "[9.
-Client Endpoint]({{ site.baseurl }}{% link docs/client-endpoint.md %})". <span class="method">isOnline</span> returns the online/offline status.
+It has already been discussed in the chapter "[Client Endpoint]({{ site.baseurl }}{% link docs/client-endpoint.md %})". <span class="method">isOnline</span> returns the online/offline status.
 Use it to check the online status of the service before making a request to it.

 The <span class="datatype">RemoteService</span> object is used in remote service request methods as the destination.
 For example, the method for making an RPC call has the following parameters:
 ```java